unisonweb/unison/unison-src/transcripts/formatter.md

     x   =     1 + 1
     x + y
 -- Should keep comments after

+-- Test for a previous regression that added extra brackets. oneLiner = {{ one liner }}
+-- After

+-- Before
+explicit.doc = {{
+# Here's a top-level doc

+With a paragraph

+Or two
+}}
+-- After

 type Optional   a = More Text
   | Some